How We Started...

 During his time at the NJ Performing Arts Center (NJPAC), he co-produced the Sonic Superstars DJ series which featured D-Nice, Pete Rock, Prince Paul and others.
 As the Director of Marketing at the Arsht Center in Miami, he orchestrated ArtsLaunch, a free open house event for the community that drew thousands of attendees each year.
 Last year he curated and moderated “Songs of Freedom The Remix,” a conversation about the role of music in social justice movements.
 When he’s not producing events or penning social media content for his clients, you can find him strolling around the neighborhood with his son!

-And if you haven't figured it out yet, Jennifer and Tyrone are best friends, a couple and are deeply in love with their new baby boy!
+And if you haven't figured it out yet, Jennifer and Tyrone are best friends, a couple and are deeply in love with their new baby boy and life together!